 Cumberland is a tiny town located in the state of Virginia.
 With a population of 365 people and just one neighborhood, Cumberland is the 353rd largest community in Virginia.

-When you are in Cumberland, you'll notice that it is more blue-collar than most other communities in America.
-37.10% of Cumberland’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Cumberland is generally considered to be a blue-collar town.
+37.10% of the Cumberland workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Cumberland is a town of sales and office workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Cumberland who work in office and administrative support (25.00%), law enforcement and fire fighting (17.74%), and management occupations (10.48%).

-As is often the case in a small town, Cumberland doesn't have a public transportation system that people use for their commute.
+Cumberland is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Cumberland is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.43% of adults 25 and older in the town have at least a bachelor's degree.